henricker/Blog-Posting/README.md

     - Before, install MYSQL (If you don't have)
     - git clone: https://github.com/henricker/Blog-Posting
     - yarn add -> To install all dependencies.
-    - yarn start-dev -> To running my project.
+    - yarn dev -> To running my project.